2022 Petit Le Mans: Background

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2022 IMSA SportsCar Championship (IMSA SCC) in August 2021.
+It was the ninth consecutive year the event was held as part of the WeatherTech SportsCar Championship.
+The 2022 Petit Le Mans was the final of twelve scheduled sports car races of 2022 by IMSA, and it was the last of four rounds held as part of the Michelin Endurance Cup.
+The race took place at the 12-turn, 2.540 mi Road Atlanta in Braselton, Georgia on October 1, 2023.

 As the final event of the 2022 season, the race marked the swansong for the DPi class.
 First introduced in 2017, the class enjoyed six seasons of success before making way for the new-for-2023 GTP class.
 Wayne Taylor, whose team scored the first DPi championship in 2017, described the class as one of the best in North American sports car racing history.
 Wayne Taylor Racing competed from 2017 to 2020 with the Cadillac DPi-V.R, and from 2021 to 2022 with the Acura ARX-05; the only two manufacturers which took to the grid for the 2022 running of Petit Le Mans.
 Nissan, who exited following the 2019 season, and Mazda, who pulled their entry after 2021, did not take part.
 The championship battle in the class was still on, with just 19 points separating the Acura entries from Wayne Taylor Racing and Meyer Shank Racing entering the race weekend.

 The Porsche 911 GT3 R and Ferrari 488 GT3 also entered their final IMSA events, ahead of the switch to new-generation GT3 machinery for both manufacturers and their respective customers in 2023.
 Porsche would introduce a new GT3 offering based on the 992 model, while Ferrari would transition to an entry based on the Ferrari 296.